 Healing is at the heart of the Word of God in today's liturgy.
 'Jesus, take pity on us' (Luke 17:13) is the cry of the ten who have been marginalised because of their illness.
 Yet it was a foreigner that came back to offer thanks in that account just as it was Naaman, a foreigner too, who was healed in the waters of the Jordan at the time of the Prophet Elisha (2 Kings 5).
-28th Sunday in Ordinary Time (C) 9 October - The rosary is often used as a petition for healing and a way of saying thanks for favours received. - This feast was inaugurated by Pope Pius V after the victory of the Christian army over the Muslims at the Battle of Lepanto in 1571 which was attributed to the power of that prayer.
-Our Lady of the Rosary 7 October of the Rosary 7 October In 2002, Saint John Paul II introduced the Mysteries of Light which cover the public ministry of Jesus by way of complementing the 15 traditional mysteries.
-The tradition of praying constantly using prayer beads in the Indian pre-Christian tradition or prayer ropes from the spirituality of the Desert Fathers and Mothers predates the organisation of the rosary in the form it is prayed today.
-Try 'Hail Holy Queen' from Emmanuel 2017 Pope Francis spent some time in Germany during a difficult period in his life in the 80s and was inspired by the image of Our Lady, Undoer of Knots in Augsburg and confirmed his daily practice of the rosary.
-Pope Francis and King Abdullah II of Jordan in front of a copy of the painting of Our Lady, Undoer of Knots.
+Healing the stranger rosary in the form it is prayed today.
+In 2002, Saint John Paul II introduced the Mysteries of Light that cover the public ministry of Jesus by way of complementing the 15 traditional mysteries.
+Try 'Hail Holy Queen' from Emmanuel 2017.